elliotttate/Swipe/chrome-extension/README.md

+# ClickUp Token Helper - Chrome Extension

+A simple Chrome extension to grab your ClickUp `cu_jwt` token for API authentication.

+## Installation

+1. Open Chrome and go to `chrome://extensions/`
+2. Enable "Developer mode" (top right)
+3. Click "Load unpacked"
+4. Select the `chrome-extension` folder

+## Usage

+1. Make sure you're logged into [ClickUp](https://app.clickup.com)
+2. Click the extension icon
+3. Click "Copy Token"
+4. Paste the token into `API/config.js`

+## What it shows

+- **API Token**: The `cu_jwt` cookie value you need
+- **User ID**: Your ClickUp user ID
+- **Expiration**: When the token expires (~48 hours)
+- **Status**: Whether the token is still valid

+## Token Expiration

+Tokens typically expire after ~48 hours.
+When your token expires:
+1. Log into ClickUp in your browser
+2. Click the extension to get a fresh token
+3. Update `API/config.js` with the new token

 # Swipe Session Cookie Helper (Chrome Extension)

 Quick, no-build Chrome extension to extract your ClickUp session cookies so you can call the private API directly.